Packaging ESP-IDF Components

 Add Example Projects

-within the component directory.
-All example projects are discovered recursively.
-To customize the path to the examples directory, you can set it in the manifest file.
+directory is located within the component directory, and all example projects are discovered recursively.
+To customize the path to the examples directory, you can specify it in the manifest file.

-When an archive containing the component is uploaded to the registry, all examples are repacked into individual archives.
-Therefore, every example must be self-sufficient, meaning it should not depend on any files in the examples directory outside its own directory.
-For convenience, the examples
+When an archive containing the component is uploaded to the registry, all examples are repackaged into individual archives.
+Therefore, each example must be self-contained—meaning it should not depend on any files outside its own directory within the examples

 directory is also included in the component archive.